Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 14 Desember 2024 10.02.49 UTC
+- WIB: Sabtu, 14 Desember 2024 10.37.16 UTC
-- WITA: Sabtu, 14 Desember 2024 11.02.49 UTC
+- WITA: Sabtu, 14 Desember 2024 11.37.16 UTC
-- WIT: Sabtu, 14 Desember 2024 12.02.49 UTC
+- WIT: Sabtu, 14 Desember 2024 12.37.16 UTC

 Kutipan Inspiratif:
-"Not all of us can do great things.
-But we can do small things with great love."
+"There are only two ways to live your life.
+One is as though nothing is a miracle.
+The other is as though everything is a miracle"

-Kategori: inspirational
+Kategori: motivational